Freedom is the Heart of Liberty!

 There are a few things I find interesting these days.
 I find it interesting that the people who direct the Republican Party are completely without understanding of how the party was formed.

 The Democrat party has a problem with identity, because the party has no ideals.
 This is evident in the continuously changing view points of the Democrat Party leadership.
-Democrats' view points change with the polls.
+A Democrat's view points change with each poll.
 Simply ask a Democrat voter what their party stands for.

 Republican voters want to know what they are voting for.
 Democrats seem not to care so much, as long as they "feel good" about their decision.
-Moderates don't care either way as long as they can avoid the subject all together.
+Moderates don't care either way as long as they can avoid the subject of politics altogether.

 Note: You DO NOT need to register to leave a comment.